CathyLiu21/law_chatbot/README.md

 ```

 This assistant can extract and summarize information for recent ERISA litigations, answer specific questions and identify potentional clients for a fake financial service company called SummitGuard Captial.

-It has two functionalities: ERISA Litigation Chat and Web Article Summarization.
+It has two functionalities: *ERISA Litigation Chat* and *Web Article Summarization*. *ERISA Litigation Chat* is for chatting with the Assistnat, and *Web Article Summarization* is used to generate a summary report for the given ERISA litigation news.
+The url of the news is requred.

 ## Demo App